 The Good, The Bad, and The Apocryphal by

 Chinese competition on US manufacturing had a striking regional variation from 2000-2015.

 In high-human capital areas like West Coast or New England, manufacturing job losses saw industry switching to services.
 Companies changed to research, design, management or wholesale.
-Hence, redistributed of jobs went from manufacturing in lower income areas to services in higher income areas.
+Hence, redistributed of jobs went from manufacturing in lower income locations to services in higher income locations.

-In the low human-capital areas like the South and mid-West, manufacturing plants closed without much increased service employment.
+In the low human-capital South and mid-West, manufacturing plants closed without much increased service employment.

 Offshoring appears to drive these manufacturing job losses.